 If you haven’t conducted a virtual tour in the past, you may be a bit nervous to try it out.
 But you don’t need to be a videographer to create something that’s useful for your potential customers.
 Of course, you may need a few takes or practice runs to get it right, but we’ve asked agents who’ve already gotten the knack of it to share their insights into how to create a strong virtual tour.
 Remember, virtual tours are all about overcoming the limitations of still photography and highlighting the flow of your properties.
 So, before you create your virtual tour, make sure you are familiar with the layout of the home and consider what information about the home buyers are unable to see from your listing photos.
 “Point out items that you can’t show in pictures,” says Natalie Alchadeff with HB Group.
 “The virtual tours should focus on layout, so the buyer has a feeling of what is it like to walk through a house.”
 Prior to shooting, you should also prepare the property.
 Make sure that its clean, staged and all of the lights are on.
 Plan the route your tour will take.
 “Have doors open before you start the video,” advises Nancy Brook, of Billings Best Real Estate.
 By opening doors ahead of time, you can eliminate those awkward moments of fumbling with doorknobs and create a more seamless video of the properties.
 To enhance the quality of your tour, be sure to clean the lens of your camera and turn your phone to airplane mode.
 You don’t want calls or messages interrupting your footage.
 Once you begin to film, it’s crucial that you act professional and create context for potential buyers.
 “Start the video with you talking to the camera,” says Brook.
 “Make sure to show the outside of the house and the neighborhood at the start.
 Then, go inside and take your time.
 Open doors to closets, pantries, utility rooms.
 Take videos from different angles in the living room, kitchen and family room.”
 As you present rooms from different angles, slowly move the camera up and down to show off the homes’ fixtures, floors and finishes.
 Make sure you describe everything the camera sees and highlight specific features that may be of interest to buyers.
 There’s certainly a learning curve involved in creating virtual tours.
 The more practice you have, the better you get.
 However, there’s no need to fret over the quality of your first few virtual tours.

-Many real estate professionals believe that virtual tours coupled with COVID-19 addendums will lead to more buyers buying virtually.
+Many real estate professionals believe that virtual tours coupled with COVID-19 pushing workers to be remote will lead to more buyers relocating and buying virtually.
 Others view these virtual tours as a stopgap mechanism that’s unlikely to actually increase the number of homes purchased during these tough times.
 Although difficult to predict, Frigan says, “I do suspect that on the rental side you may see sight unseen deals.
 Leases are happening virtually.
 And as of now, movers are considered essential staff, so as long as the building does not prohibit moving, the rentals are probably going to start happening.
 I see much less interest in the sale market because it’s a much bigger decision to buy something sight unseen.”
 Any method you can use to market and show your listings virtually will get potential customers’ attention.
 Your virtual tours may not lead to sight unseen purchases, but they will motivate buyers to come view your properties once the nation is able to return to business as usual.

 Through platforms like Sell The Dwell members don't have to worry about draining their marketing budgets or struggling to learn new technologies